EbrahimTahernejad/Tun2SocksKit/README.md

 ## Original Developer ([arror](https://github.com/arror/))
 This code originally belonged to [arror](https://github.com/arror/).
 I'm just maintaining and updating it.

-If you appriciate this repo, give him a thanks.
+If you appreciate this repo, give him a thanks.

 ## Usage
 You only need to import `Tun2SocksKit`